CLyseT/sql-challenge/README.md

 ERD can be found under EmployeeSQL Folder

-Disclaimer: WHERE IN nested option did not produce all columns that were requested, completed taskes using the JOIN Nested option to return all column and data requests.
+Disclaimer: WHERE IN nested option did not produce all columns that were requested, completed tasks using the JOIN Nested option to return all column and data requests.

 BONUS not completed